017687 80075

 The theme for the Convention this year is Transformed to help us consider the ways that we have been, will be and are being Transformed by Christ and his Spirit.
 In 19-24s, we’ll particularly focus on the ways that we are being made more like Christ, through the transforming work of the Spirit.

-In these sessions we’ll be focussing on the Fruit of the Spirit (as listed in Galatians 5), and thinking through what it looks like to cultivate and display that fruit in our lives.
+In these sessions we’ll be focusing on the Fruit of the Spirit (as listed in Galatians 5), and thinking through what it looks like to cultivate and display that fruit in our lives.
+Doors open at 9.30am for a 10am start.

 Monday – Introduction to the Fruit of the Spirit (Galatians 5)